spUK2020/wdthecloudforge.github.io/monitoring.md

 You should understand that your monitoring strategy will evolve over time and be careful not to delay by ensuring you have every base covered.
 Your first objective is to ensure "Observability."
 You need to capture some key information about your resources which will allow you to both monitor your environment but also learn for future evolution.

-This is based on the MVP of 2 teams: adoption and governance where these teams are assigned th functions of cloud operations and cloud plaftorm.
+This is based on the MVP of 2 teams: adoption and governance where these teams are assigned the functions of cloud operations and cloud plaftorm.

-Consider this sample architecture:
+Consider this sample architecture which is hosted in a single region:

 ![Example Architecture](images/SampleArch.png)

-## Cloud Platform Monitoring
+We should ask ourselves these core questions:
 1. [Who](monitoring.md#who) - Who cares and responds to alerts?
 2. [What](monitoring.md#what) - What are we going to monitor and alert on?
 3. [How](monitoring.md#how) - Which tools are we going to use?
 4. [Optimisation](monitoring.md#optimise) - How can we review & improve our monitoring posture?

+## Cloud Platform Monitoring
 ### Who ###

 Remember that, in this example, we are considering the two-team MVP organisational model: Adoption and Governance.